Adult ENT specialist in Singapore

 - For outer ear auricle reconstruction: choices include a prosthetic ear, Medpore (artificial graft) or patient’s own rib graft in the first stage, followed by the second stage with split skin graft from the abdomen and superficial temporal artery revascularisation.

 Nasal causes include trauma, infection and tumor.
-Systemic causes include blood disorder, hypertension, and drugs that reduce the ability to clot properly, eg warfarin and aspirin.
+Systemic causes include blood disorder, hypertension, and drugs that reduce the ability to clot properly.

 Anterior nose can be examined with speculum and good headlight.
 Posterior nose and postnasal space would require flexible nasoendoscopy.
 Blood tests to exclude systemic causes.